Thursday, 25 October 2012

 The Expendables 2

 I was quite fond of The Expendables.
 Sylvester Stallone's 80s action mega-mix neatly juggled a reductive police action plot, with some gonzo character moments.
-Each actor appeared to be playing an amped up version of themselves.
-Stallone was codgery but desperate to please.
-Statham, unlucky in love with brunettes.
-Li working overtime to support two families.
-Stone Cold Steve Austin quite happy to strike a woman.
-It was a film with a wrestle card mindset, turning up personality tics and tricks against a backdrop of Commie stomping and big government mistrust.
-All that and Sly seemed to have spent hours cruising YouTube for bite sized awesome to co-opt for the big screen.
-Expendables was engaged with the type of viewer who delights at record breaking pistol reloads, or seeing an American twenty-something, pretending to be Russian, chopping up the landscape with his latest combat shotgun.
-It was crass and shallow, but betrayed a slathering, uncompromised affection for also-ran 80s thugs and their modern equivalents.
+Each actor appeared to be playing an amped up version of themselves: Stallone was codgery but desperate to please; Statham, unlucky in love with beautiful brunettes; Jet Li working overtime to support two families; Stone Cold Steve Austin quite happy to strike a woman.
+It was a film with a pro-wrestling mindset, turning up personality tics and tricks against a backdrop of Commie stomping and big government mistrust.
+All that and Sly seemed to have spent hours cruising YouTube for bite sized attention grabbers to co-opt for the big screen.
+Expendables was a piece engaged with the type of viewer who delights at record breaking pistol reloads, or seeing an American twenty-somethings - who are pretending to be Russian - chopping up the landscape with their latest combat shotgun.
+It was crass and shallow, but betrayed a slathering, uncompromising affection for also-ran 80s thugs and their modern equivalents.

 The rest of the original cast get it worse.
-The wonderful Terry Crews is made to play shotgun bitch to Schwarzenegger.
-Jet Li bails out after the first mission.
-Lundgren is a mere background player, doomed to blow kisses at Stallone's future squeeze Yu Nan.
-The underdog charm of the first film is jettisoned in favour of (fading) A-list indifference.
+The wonderful Terry Crews is made to play second-fiddle (in the realm of enormous firearms) to Arnold Schwarzenegger and Li bails out after the first mission.
+Lundgren is a mere background player here, doomed to blow kisses at Stallone's future squeeze Yu Nan.
+The underdog charm of the first film is jettisoned then in favour of (fading) A-list indifference.
 It's fun to see Schwarzenegger marching forwards firing a Call of Duty gun without blinking, but it's a fleeting joy.
-With his fright wig hair and advancing age, Schwarzenegger is starting to resemble an overstuffed, mumpy Christopher Lloyd.
 The only person really trying is Jean-Claude Van Damme.
 His character, Jean Vilain, seems to be the only role still operating on the first film's private-life-as-action-reality premise.
-His sinewy, euro-trash arrogance is perfectly suited to make adversary moves against Stallone's dull macho internalism.
+His sinewy, euro-trash arrogance perfectly suited to make adversarial moves against Stallone's dull macho internalism.
 For all its faults Expendables 2 is one of the few films that really taps into Van Damme's dickish, sport shagger appeal.
 If we are to suffer an Expendables 3, Stallone would be well advised to seek assistance from some of the behind-the-scenes stars of 80s action cinema.
 I'm sure Steven E de Souza could knock up a suitably hyperbolic script for jailbird John McTiernan to direct.

 No comments: